-11.5 ATO report specification version number – will be set to REALP001.0.
+11.7 ATO report specification version number – will be set to REALP001.0.

-11.6 Original transaction reference number – the Reporter’s unique identification for the transaction which was provided by the Reporter in the original RPTR file lodgment (File reference field 6.29 Transaction identifier on the inbound specification).
+11.8 Original ATO reference number – the unique identification number assigned to the original inbound file by the ATO to identify activity and reconciliation.
+This number can be found on the Validation Report for the original lodgment under the ATO Reference number field.

-11.7 Original file reference number - the file reference provided by the organisation that sent the RPTR file (File reference field 6.6 on the inbound specification).
+11.9 Original file reference number - the file reference provided by the organisation that sent the RPTR file (File reference field 6.6 on the inbound specification).